Elyse Bennett: Deportivo de La Coruña, 2025

+Orlando Pride, 2025–

+On August 31, 2025, Bennett returned to the NWSL, signing a short-term contract with the Orlando Pride through the end of 2025.
+She made her first appearance for Orlando on September 2, coming on as a second-half substitute in the Pride's first-ever CONCACAF W Champions Cup match.

 Personal life

 Bennett is the daughter of National Football League coach and former player Edgar Bennett.
 She has one older brother, Edgar IV.
 Bennett credited advice from her father, who recovered from ACL injuries during his professional football career, with aiding her recovery from her own.